yuvalpinter/m3gm/README.md

 # M3GM
 This repository is the future home for code for *Max-Margin Markov Graph Models (M3GMs)* as described in the paper:

+**October 2: there is code here, it is still untested for many changes, including Python 2->3**

 ```
 Yuval Pinter and Jacob Eisenstein.
 Predicting Semantic Relations using Global Graph Properties.
 EMNLP 2018.
 ```